 Quality & Data Abstraction

 A data abstraction nurse reviews patient records to extract clinical information that can help identify trends, gaps in healthcare, and potential quality issues.
 This tech-heavy specialty requires strong attention to detail and exceptional organizational skills.
 Data abstraction nurses often enjoy flexible schedules and may also take on seasonal contract work as Healthcare Effectiveness Data and Information Set (HEDIS) abstractors, Jan-May each year.
+Make sure to read this blog post if you’re looking to land a seasonal HEDIS nursing job!
+There’s also a free HEDIS tips guide and introductory course available in the free membership option.

 Hospital quality departments often hire nurses to work in data abstracting and submit data to national Registries, such as NSQIP, Breast Cancer Surveillance, or Perinatal Quality Collaboratives.
 This list by NIH includes many additional potential quality improvement registries hospitals may participate in.